-Vacancies are advertised in local, regional and national newspapers, Opportunities, the National Association of Citizens Advice Bureaus (NACAB) mailings and the Federation of Independent Advice Centres' fortnightly job lists as well as their online equivalents.
+Vacancies are advertised in local, regional and national newspapers, and online on websites such as Opportunities, the National Association of Citizens Advice Bureaux (NACAB) and Advice UK.
 Speculative approaches to employers are advisable, particularly for work experience placements.

-A minimum of one year's paid or voluntary advice work experience is usually necessary prior to entry into the profession.
+For both graduates and school leavers, a minimum of one year's paid or voluntary advice work experience is usually necessary prior to entry into the profession.
 This can be gained by working in a local advice centre, citizens advice bureau or students union welfare office.
 Most people enter the profession as volunteers.
-A degree in law, social work, politics, public administration or social sciences can be helpful.

 - Good verbal and written communication skills